w3c/wai-tutorials/source/images/functional.html.erb.md

 ## Stand-alone icon image that has a function
 {:.ex}

 The following image is an icon representing a printer to denote print functionality.
-It has the text alternative “Print this page”, because its purpose is to activate the print dialog when it's selected.
+It has the text alternative “Print this page” because its purpose is to activate the print dialog when it is selected:

 {::nomarkdown}
 <%= sample_start %>